Here's some bad news for people with arachnophobia: It's hobo spider mating season!

 The hobo spider is not aggressive, and would rather run away than attack.
 The only cases in which it may bite are when going after prey or when trapped against a person’s skin.

-When they do bite, it's almost painless, and it may feel like nothing more than a pinprick.
+When a hobo spider does bite, it's almost painless, and it may feel like nothing more than a pinprick.
 Definitive proof is still lacking as to whether or not the hobo spider bite causes necrosis or staph infection -- oftentimes, a severe reaction like that is caused by the bite of a brown recluse spider.

 Hobo spiders are part of a genus known colloquially as "funnel-web spiders".
 These arachnids construct a funnel-shaped structure of silk sheeting and lie in wait at the small end of the funnel for prey insects to stumble into their webs.

-Spraying for hobo spiders can help stop them from getting in your home, but the spraying isn't foolproof.
-If they're already indoors, the best thing to do is keep the house tidy and place spider traps around your walls.
+Spraying for hobo spiders can help stop them from getting in your home, but the spraying is not foolproof.
+If they're already indoors, the best thing to do is keep the house tidy and place spider traps around your walls to capture them as they scurry about.

 Spider traps should be placed where spiders are normally found indoors: Against a wall or baseboard, under toe kicks, around doorways, behind toilets, behind or under furniture, and inside basements or crawl spaces.

-The RESCUE!® trap comes ready to use and there's nothing to assemble.
+The RESCUE! trap comes in a 3-pack.
+It's ready to use right out of the box, and there's nothing to assemble.